College Council

 Carrie McEachran – Public Member

 Carrie McEachran is the Chief Executive Officer of the Sarnia-Lambton Chamber of Commerce.
 She previously served as the Executive Director of Sarnia-Lambton Rebound and also held leadership positions at Community Living Sarnia and Pathways Health Centre for Children.
 Mrs. McEachran carries a master’s degree in leadership from Royal Roads University, a developmental services worker diploma from Loyalist College and a non-profit management certificate from Western University.
-Her community involvement includes being an active Rotarian for 16 years where she served a term as President of the Rotary Club of Sarnia.
-She currently serves as a board member for the Sarnia Lambton Economic Partnership and served previous terms on boards for North Lambton Community Health Centre, Sarnia-Lambton Physician Recruitment Taskforce, Sarnia-Lambton Social Services Network and PAVRO (Professional Association of Volunteer Leaders-Ontario).
+Her community involvement includes Rotary Club of Sarnia since 2006, where she served a term as President.
+She currently serves as on the Premier’s Council on Equality of Opportunity (PCEO) as a council member, a board member for the Sarnia Lambton Economic Partnership and served previous terms on boards for North Lambton Community Health Centre, Sarnia-Lambton Physician Recruitment Taskforce, Sarnia-Lambton Social Services Network and PAVRO (Professional Association of Volunteer Leaders-Ontario).
 She is also an active member of the Arlanxeo Community Advisory Committee.

 Mandi Olson – Elected Social Service Worker